openraven/magpie/README.md

-# All documentaiotn is moved to a docs system @WIP
+# All documention is moved to a docs system @WIP